Save on your next trip abroad with these Get Going travel insurance promo codes. Read more…

 Medical bills can easily amount to thousands of pounds, especially in countries without universal health care such as the US – so why are some Brits deciding to go without travel insurance?

-- 36% of millennials felt like they did not need it.
+- 37% of Brits felt like they did not need it.

 How much does travel insurance cost?

 The amount your travel insurance will cost is dependant on many factors including the location of your trip, the length of time you are going away for, your personal circumstance (such as age and medical history) and the type of holiday you are going on.
-The overall average cost of travel insurance is £37 and just £21 for those aged between 26-30.
+The average single trip policy costs under £31.

 Below we explore the average cost of a policy for a single, 30-year-old adult.